 Most hotels do require a deposit in order to save your date for you, and many times this is non-refundable.
-However, if you are set on a hotel, time and venue, save your date before anyone else does (we can also help with this if you want help).
+However, if you are set on a hotel, time, and venue, save your date before anyone else does (we can also help with this if you want help).

-They will also ask what type of ceremony you want, what wedding package you are opting for (you can normally change this later), what venues and times you would like to reserve.
+They will also ask what type of ceremony you want, what wedding package you are opting for (you can normally change this later), and what venues and times you would like to reserve.

 If you are opting for a Catholic or Legal ceremony, find out what paperwork will be required and make sure you start getting this organized as sometimes this can take months to prepare.